The #1 Worst Carb to Eat if You're Trying to Lose Weight

 Eat This!
 Instead

-Complementing your meals with complex carbs—including whole-grains such as quinoa, oats, bulgur, and kamut as well as legumes and starchy vegetables—will provide you with lasting energy because these foods are burned more slowly by the body.
+Complementing your meals with complex carbs—including whole-grains such as quinoa, oats, and farro as well as legumes and starchy vegetables—will provide you with lasting energy because the body burns these foods more slowly.

 How's that?
 Besides for nourishing your body with essential phytochemicals and plant-based protein, whole-grains contain the entire grain kernel—which includes the bran, germ, and endosperm.

 And while nutritious foods such as fruits and dairy products contain quick-burning simple sugars, these natural carbs aren't refined and come packed with a slew of healthful nutrients you shouldn't ignore.
-If you want a lean, toned tummy before swimsuit season arrives, skip the worst carb balance your diet and fill your plate with these complex carbs that will uncover your abs.
+If you want to reach or maintain a healthy weight, skip the worst carb balance your diet and fill your plate with these 28 Carbs That Won't Make You Fat.